TechAngelX/GradeWiz-1.0CWin/README.md

 ## Note
-This is a basic demonstration project.
+This is a basic demonstration project and provided 'as is.
 For production use, consider additional security measures.

-If you enjoyed this file and found it useful, please feel free to leave a Bitcoin donation and buy us a coffee:
+If you enjoyed this project and found it useful, please feel free to leave a Bitcoin donation and buy us a coffee:

 <div style="text-align: center;">
     <img src="images/btcLogo.png" alt="Bitcoin Logo" style="border: 5px solid #ccc;">